DBCG/connectathon/README.md

 * CQF-Ruler Docker Container:

-Select a Docker Container that is appropriate for the verion of FHIR you are working with:
+Select a Docker Container that is appropriate for the version of FHIR you are working with:

 DSTU3/R4
 ```